Principles of the Bow Drill

 - A small saw for sawing wood to correct length - I use a small folding saw.
 I started with a one from the supermarket, which cost about £4 and did last a couple of years.
 I now use an Opinel 18 which I prefer as it has a wooden handle.

-Once you are more skilled you may like to experiment and try and make a set with stone tools - see this blog post.
+Once you are more skilled you may like to experiment and try and make a set with stone tools to connect on an even deeper level. - see this blog post.

 Wood Combinations